Particle-hole asymmetric phases in doped twisted bilayer graphene: Introduction

 Importantly, we found that the atomistic model also contains information about orbital degrees of freedom ($p_+$ and $p_-$ orbitals in the 8-band model~\cite{carr2019derivation}), which is absent from the BM-type analysis and from the above symmetry considerations.
 These orbitals are energetically degenerate in the non-interacting limit, and this additional symmetry can be spontaneously broken in the presence of interactions.
 Indeed, we found this to be the case in nearly all of the ordered states we identified, with orbital degeneracy spontaneously lifted.
 In fact, we find the ground state to be a combination of orbital ordering and one of the symmetry-broken patterns summarized in Table~\ref{table:stoner}, depending on the filling fraction.

 This paper is organized as follows.
 In Sec. \ref{sec:hamiltonian}, we review the non-interacting 8-orbital tight-binding model from previous work and numerically evaluate the interaction parameters.
 In Sec. \ref{sec:N}, we discuss the numerical results, where we present the order parameters, symmetry breaking, and associated Chern numbers, if relevant, of the obtained HF solutions.
 Importantly, we also show that the role of exchange interactions is crucial to correctly capture the correlated insulating states of the TBG.
-We compare our findings to the experiments in Sec.~\ref{sec:comparison}, before summarizing our conclusions.
+We compare our numerical results with other typical HF calculations in Sec. \ref{ref:HFComparision}.
+We compare our findings to the experiments in Sec.~\ref{sec:comparison}, before summarizing our conclusions in Sec.~\ref{sec:conclusion}.

-\section{Minimal interacting tight-binding model for MATBLG}
+\section{MINIMAL INTERACTING TIGHT-BINDING MODEL FOR MATBLG}

 In this section, we review the lattice structure and construct the interacting 8-orbital model of magic-angle TBG.